-- How do the proposed site designation and management recommendations contribute to or address the objectives of the Strategy and improve upon or fill a gap in addressing objectives or principles that are not currently addressed by other designated sites or management measures?
-Please address this question in relation to the listed topics below: - a) Maintenance, protection, and restoration of habitats and natural communities. - b) Allowing for the enjoyment and use of the area while protecting from degradation and loss. - c) Improve knowledge and understanding of rocky habitat ecosystems by fostering research and monitoring efforts. - d) Facilitate cooperation and coordination among local, state, and federal resource management agencies, and tribal governments, to ensure that marine resources and habitats are holistically managed. - e) Fostering stewardship and education of the area or coastwide. - 2.
+- 3. What are the outcomes or metrics which could be measured to determine progress toward or achievement of these goals? - 4.
+How does the proposed site improve upon or fill a gap in addressing objectives/policies that are not currently addressed by other designated sites or management measures?
+Please address this question in relation to the listed topics below: - a.
+Maintenance, protection, and restoration of habitats and natural communities, - b.
+Allowing for the enjoyment and use of the area while protecting from degradation and loss, - c.
+Preservation of public access, - d.
+Consideration for the adaptation and resilience to climate change, ocean acidification, and hypoxia, - e.
+Fostering stewardship and education of the area or coastwide. - 5.
 Please include any additional information that you would like reviewers to consider (optional).